davisrbr/verified-gifs-only/README.md

-# 🤖 BrowserArena Verified GIFs
+# 🤖 BrowserArena Survey GIFs

-This repository contains **227 verified GIFs** (177MB) from the BrowserArena dataset - only the GIFs that are referenced in verified human preference experiments.
+This repository contains **50 selected GIFs** from the BrowserArena dataset - a curated subset of 25 interactions for survey purposes where both models have GIFs available.

 ## 📊 Overview

-- **227 verified GIFs** from 126 browser automation interactions
+- **50 GIFs** from 25 browser automation interactions
-- **177MB total size** (reduced from 560MB of all GIFs)
+- **25 interactions** with both model attempts having GIFs
-- **Interactive web viewer** with copy-to-clipboard functionality
+- **Curated for surveys** - only complete interaction pairs
 - **GitHub Pages deployment** ready

 ## 🚀 Quick Start